ericsnekbytes/jupyterlab/docs/source/extension/jupyterlab_plugins.rst

 that are used to identify and fetch the actual service objects they are associated with.

+**Not everyone needs to use tokens extensively!**

+If you're planning on splitting up your extension into multiple plugins and making those available for reuse by others in JupyterLab's extension system, it's good to know a little more about tokens (and how to make your own).

-Unless your plugins are providing services to the system, you probably won't need to know much about Tokens: You can just think of them as identifiers.
+If not, you can just think of them as identifiers.

-JupyterLab orders plugin activation to ensure that a provider of a service is activated before its consumers.
-A token can only be registered with the system once.

 A consumer might list a token as ``optional`` when the service it identifies is not critical to the consumer, but would be nice to have if the service is